Que la terre nous soit légère

 Joan leaves a book

-With a handwritten message, a date, a place.
+One copy, a handwritten message, a date.
 In a book box, on a bench, in a cafe, at the station.

 2